Robust Supply Chain Networks with Monte Carlo Simulation

 Now that we have a set of candidates for the potential BEST solution, we need to test them on our 50 scenarios:

-This will bring quantitative information to start discussing with the management and get a final arbitration.
+This will bring quantitative information to discuss with management and obtain a final arbitration.

 About Me